 - Approved by the ELT member who oversees that area; and

-> - A virtual attendance option must be provided for any participant who prefers to attend virtually
+Virtual attendance options must be provided for any participant who prefers to attend virtually.

-> - The meeting coordinator must inform attendees of IYR’s safety protocols prior to attendees arriving at the meeting to ensure alignment on expectations and honor our value of transparency.
+- The meeting coordinator must inform attendees of IYR’s safety protocols prior to attendees arriving at the meeting to ensure alignment on expectations.

-> - The meeting coordinator must also re-communicate the safety protocols at the start of the meeting.
+- The meeting coordinator must re-communicate the safety protocols at the start of the meeting.

-> - All attendees must maintain 6-foot separation from one another during the meeting at all times.
+- Attendees must always maintain a 6-foot separation from one another during the meeting.

-> - Masks must be worn while entering/exiting or when moving within the meeting room.
+- Masks must be worn while entering/exiting or when moving within the meeting room.

 - Attendees may take down their mask if they are stationary AND maintain at least 6-ft separation from all others.